What do people like (and dislike) about Riyadh?

 When we asked expats and global nomads what they like and dislike about living in Riyadh, they replied...

 "Expats and digital nomads living in Riyadh, often appreciate the tax-free salaries and the low cost of living, which allows them to save a significant portion of their income.
 They also enjoy the modern infrastructure, excellent healthcare facilities, and the availability of various international schools for their children.
 The city offers a unique cultural experience, with opportunities to explore historical sites, museums, and traditional markets.
 The central location of Riyadh within the country also makes it convenient for expats to travel and explore other parts of Saudi Arabia.
 On the other hand, expats and digital nomads may find the strict social norms and conservative culture in Riyadh challenging to adapt to, particularly for women who are required to wear an abaya in public.
 The extreme heat during the summer months can be uncomfortable, and the lack of public transportation options can make getting around the city difficult without a car.
 Additionally, the language barrier can be a challenge for those who do not speak Arabic, and the strict regulations on alcohol and entertainment options may limit social activities for some expats.
-Finally, the bureaucratic processes for obtaining visas and work permits can be time-consuming and frustrating for newcomers," remarked another expat in Riyadh, Saudi Arabia.
+Finally, the bureaucratic processes for obtaining visas and work permits can be time-consuming and frustrating for newcomers," commented one expat who made the move to Riyadh, Saudi Arabia.

 Other Questions: